Miyukiin/PawsNPromises/README.md

    ```sh
    pip install -r requirements.txt
    ```
-7. Then create .env folder in backend directoy
+7. Then create .env folder in backend directory.
+(Not required as it is already included in the repo.)
    ```sh
    touch .env # Linux
    echo some_text > .env #Windows
    ```
 8. Then request the contents to be put into that env from me.
+(Not required as it is already included in the repo.)
 9. Next, we setup our Frontend, navigate to our root Frontend directory where we have package.json.
      ```sh
      cd Frontend